CybercentreCanada/Maco/README.md

 # Maco - Malware config extractor framework

-Maco is a framework for **ma**lware **co**nfig extractors.
+## Maco is a framework for ***ma***lware ***co***nfig extractors.

-It aim for solve two problems:
+It aims to solve two problems:
 * Define a standardize ontology (or model) for extractor output.
-This greatly help for databasing extracted values.
+This greatly helps for databasing extracted values.
-* Provide a standard way of identifying which parsers to run and how to execute it.
+* Provide a standard way of identifying which parsers to run and how to execute them.

-Maco components
+## Maco components
-* model.py
+* `model.py`
-    * a data model for common output of an extractor
+    * a data model for the common output of an extractor
-* extractor.py
+* `extractor.py`
     * base class for extractors to implement
-* collector.py
+* `collector.py`
     * utilities for loading and running extractors
-* cli.py
+* `cli.py`
-    * a cli tool `maco` to assist with running your extractors locally
+    * a CLI tool `maco` to assist with running your extractors locally
-* base_test.py
+* `base_test.py`
     * assist with writing unit tests for your extractors

-**Note: If you're interested in using only the model in your project, you can install `maco-model` which is a smaller package containing only the model definition**
+**Note: If you're interested in using only the model in your project, you can `pip install maco-model` which is a smaller package containing only the model definition**

 ## Project Integrations
-Since this framework introduces an output standard that can be adoptable by other malware configuration frameworks since it's leveraging Pydantic, it's actively being used by:
+Since this framework introduces an output standard that can be adoptable by other malware configuration frameworks beacuse it is leveraging Pydantic, it's actively being used by:
- - [ConfigExtractor Python package](https://github.com/CybercentreCanada/configextractor-py) which is geared towards running any framework within a single tool but output to a common format using MACO.
+ - [ConfigExtractor Python package](https://github.com/CybercentreCanada/configextractor-py), which is geared towards running any framework within a single tool but outputs to a common format using Maco.
- - [Assemblyline](https://cybercentrecanada.github.io/assemblyline4_docs/) which is a malware analysis platform that has the ability to export its results to a machine-friendly format using the MACO model for malware config. extractions.
+ - [Assemblyline](https://cybercentrecanada.github.io/assemblyline4_docs/), which is a malware analysis platform that has the ability to export its results to a machine-friendly format using the Maco model for malware configuration extractions.

 ## Model Example
-See [the model defintion](https://github.com/CybercentreCanada/Maco/blob/0f447a66de5e5ce8770ef3fe2325aec002842e63/maco/model.py#L127) for all the supported fields
+See [the model defintion](https://github.com/CybercentreCanada/Maco/blob/0f447a66de5e5ce8770ef3fe2325aec002842e63/maco/model.py#L127) for all the supported fields.
 You can use the model independently of the rest of the framework.
 This is still useful for compatibility between systems!